temporalio/documentation/docs/go/workflows.md

 In practical terms, this means the following:

 - Workflow code can only read and manipulate local variables or variables received as return values from Temporal Go SDK APIs.
+For example, Workflows should never read a configuration directly as it may change in the middle of a Workflow Execution, thus breaking "determinism".
+Use a [SideEffect](side-effect), MutableSideEffect, or an Activity to load configuration values.
 - Workflow code can not affect changes in external systems directly.
 - Workflow code must use Go SDK APIs to handle things like time, logging, and goroutines.
 - Workflow code can not directly iterate over maps using `range` because the order of the map's iteration is randomized.